rk-izak/DATA70202-IBM-2024/README.md

 ## Code Attribution
 ### `LSIP`
 -  **Pandas** and **NumPy**: Utilized for data manipulation and handling.
+-  **PlotlyExpress**: Employed module for visually appealing graphs of results

 ### `WF2024`
 - **Scikit-learn**: Used for implementing and training machine learning models such as Elastic Net or Support Vector Regression.